Expanding Louisiana's EV Charging Network

 Louisiana has the potential to become a leader in electric vehicles, however current EV charging regulations are holding back the growth of the charging network and, consequently, are suppressing EV ownership.

-There are three main issues in Louisiana as it
+There are two main issues in Louisiana as it

 relates to EV charging that CAP seeks to change: